This Denim Company Thinks Blue Jeans Can Go Green And Still Be Affordable

 “I know what they are saying on the website is true,” Ready says.

+Still, says Stanley, the rewards for transparency—by which he means talking in more specifics about what the company is doing and is not doing—are in a company’s best interest.
+Among other things, it can help build trust.

-“What you want to do is raise the level of conversation with the customers,” Parras says.
+“What you want to do is raise the level of conversation with the customers,” according to Stanley.